TobiasDev/relaxed-dark-vs-code/README.md

 # TODO
 _Here are the list of things that isn't done / planned to be fixed for the theme_

-- The text colors used for code will need to be tweaked as I use this for my daily coding and notice issues or improvements
 - There are sections of the app that isn't themed yet